-Over the last 12 months, gold has brought a return on investment of over 26%, beating all major investment assets by a mile, as the comparison below shows.
+From January 2020 to December 2020, gold has brought a return on investment of over 22%, beating all major investment assets by a mile.

-Earlier this week, when the price of gold hit the highest mark in the past eight years, any careful investor looking to diversify into the precious metal should ask themselves: “Will this continue?”
-Last week, I shared here an opinion and a reason to why the rally is far from being over and the price of gold will continue to go up.
+In August 2020, when the price of gold hit an all-time high, any careful investor looking to diversify into the precious metal should ask themselves: “Will this continue?”
+I’ve shared here an opinion and a reason why the rally is far from being over and the price of gold will continue to go up.
 Now, experts say there are five additional reasons why gold is set to soar.

 2. Trade tariffs on Europe